holgerbrandl/kalasim/docs/userguide/docs/resource.md

 In the example, `kalasim` will release the clerks automatically at the end of the request scope.

+When requesting from a single resource in a nested way, claims are merged.

 ## Unscoped Usage

-The user can omit the request scope (not recommended for your own good), and release claimed resources with `release`.
+The user can omit the request scope (recommended), and release claimed resources with `release`.

-By design, a component can not request multiple times from the same resource in nested way.

 ```kotlin
 request(clerks)